davidwisch/physicscode/site/involved/style.markdown

 <a name="code-newlines"></a>
 ### Line Endings

-The *Physicscode* server runs Ubuntu and both of the maintainers use POSIX systems to write site site.
+The *Physicscode* server runs Ubuntu and both of the maintainers use POSIX systems to write the site.
 When writing code or editing the site please make sure that you're using UNIX (\n) line endings.
 Any real text editor will have an option to toggle between UNIX and Windows line endings.

 <a name="code-functions"></a>
 ### Intrinsic Functions

-Don't use any build in function in your language without explaining what it does (unless it's already been explained elsewhere).
-This is especially true in the "basics" section of the code examples.
+Don't use any builtin function without explaining what it does (unless it's already been explained elsewhere).
+This is especially true in the "basics" section of the code examples

 <a name="plugins"></a>
 ## Plugins